meatball133/crystal/concept-wip/numbers/about.md

 Multiplication is used to multiply numbers.
 The `*` operator is used for multiplication.
-When having an operation with a float and an int the result will be a float.
+When having an operation with a Float and an Int the result will be a Float.

 ```crystal
 2 * 2